AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/advanced/metadata.md

 + Integrations with 3rd party systems, such as a PIM (Product Information Management system), where additional metadata must be retrieved and stored on the asset
 + Integrations with Adobe services, such as Content and Commerce AI to augment asset metadata with additional machine learning attributes
-+ Deriving metadata about the asset from it's binary and storing it as asset metadata in AEM as a Cloud Service
++ Deriving metadata about the asset from its binary and storing it as asset metadata in AEM as a Cloud Service

 ## What you will do